 Not all Bee Pollen is the Same

 Bee pollen is made of about 15-30% water, therefore it required drying to be shelf-stable and more nutrient-dense.
 Not all drying processes are the same, just as pasteurized honey has far fewer benefits from raw honey so do the nutrients in bee pollen diminish if it is heated to a high temperature or simply dried for an extended time.
 What you want to look for is low-temperature drying for short periods.
-When pollen is dried at too high of a temperature the flavour profile changes as well, instead of having pollen that is sweet and aromatic you come upon pollen that has a high amount of dimethyl sulphide, or an unpleasant ‘cooked-onion’ flavour (Collin, S., et al., 1995).
+When pollen is dried at too high of a temperature the flavor profile changes as well, instead of having pollen that is sweet and aromatic you come upon pollen that has a high amount of dimethyl sulfide, or an unpleasant ‘cooked-onion’ flavor (Collin, S., et al., 1995).

 Dosage of Bee Pollen